Wolfgang WOESS

 - Structure of infinite graphs, groups and formal languages

-Here are two introductory papers (pdf) to the topic of random walks: One by myself, at a very elementary level and in German (from the book "Zur Kunst des formalen Denkens"), and the other, more advanced, by L. Saloff-Coste (from the Notices of the American Mathematical Society).
+Here are two older introductory papers (pdf) to the topic of random walks: One by myself, at a very elementary level and in German (from the book "Zur Kunst des formalen Denkens"), and the other, more advanced, by L. Saloff-Coste (from the Notices of the American Mathematical Society).

 Back to table of contents.